Aspose/releases.aspose.com/content/en/html/net/release-notes/2024/aspose-html-for-net-24-8-release-notes.md

 In this release, we have improved the processing of the MHTML format.
 We have also improved the quality of rendering in PDF format.

-We have made changes to our public signatures related to improving Linux support and stopped using System.Drawing.Common
+Сhanges have been made to the public API as part of the work to improve Linux support.

 ## **Improvements and Changes**